linode/apl-docs/docs/ce-configure-teams.md

 ## Bootstap the values (optional)

-If you would like to use the Visual Studio integration when working with Otomi values, then first bootstap the values:
+First bootstap the local values:

 ```bash
 otomi bootstap
 ```

+This will also add a .vscode folder with Otomi extentions for autocompletion.

 ## Change the values